 A new dormitory for students

-Construction of a dormitory with a capacity of 60 beds is currently underway.
-The dormitory will accommodate groups from northern Kenya and other regions in which movement to Lewa and back in a day is impossible due to distance and poor roads.
+A dormitory was established in 2014 to accommodate groups from northern Kenya and other regions in which movement to Lewa and back in a day is impossible due to distance and poor roads.
 The dormitory is already operational and hundreds of children have since been accommodated, enjoying the Lewa experience for a much longer time.